 Stella watched him in silence for a moment before speaking.
 "You wish for many things, Harry.
 I have observed countless people live throughout my existence, and I don't need to be able to read your desires through the powers of the Room to understand this."

 She suddenly stood, moving in a small circle before coming to face him again, eyes piercing through him in a way that the Headmaster's had never even come close to.

-"It is more like I can read your heart.
+"It is more appropriate to say I can read your heart.
 You say you wish to run, but you actually do not and will never even consider it.
 It is not in your nature to ignore the suffering of others, and you know that such will happen if you push aside your problems.
 But you are only human after all.
 It makes such decisions difficult."